 From 1993 to 2003, Joe Sullivan served as Braintree's State Representative.
 He was Chairman of the House Committee on Transportation for six years where his responsibilities included planning the re-establishment of the Old Colony Rail for the South Shore, coauthoring the Metropolitan Highway System Legislation, the Rt.
 3 North add-a-lane project and providing funding of a comprehensive state wide road and rail program.

 In 2003, Mayor Sullivan was appointed Executive Director of the Massachusetts State Lottery.

 Mayor Sullivan served as a member of the Blue Ribbon Transportation Finance Commission (2006) which identified the important needs of transportation throughout the Commonwealth of Massachusetts.

-In November 2007, Joe Sullivan was elected as the first Mayor of Braintree and was re-elected in 2011.
+In November 2007, Joe Sullivan was elected as the first Mayor of Braintree and was re-elected in 2011 and 2015.
 He is a Past President of the Massachusetts Municipal Association and is a member of the Metropolitan Boston Mayors' Association.